-Another cost of the measles outbreak: The 800 students kept out of school
+Another cost of the Washington measles outbreak: The 800 students kept out of school

 Image Elementary in the Evergreen School District has had to keep out at least 60 students during two separate stretches totaling five weeks, according to a Clark County Public Health spokeswoman.
 Evergreen High School, the only high school affected, was forced to exclude 65 students from Jan.
 20 to Jan.
 30, according to district spokeswoman Gail Spolar.

-Students at Pacific Middle School, where 40 students were brought back Thursday after being excluded since Feb.
+Students at Pacific Middle School, where 40 students were expected back Thursday after being excluded since Feb.
 17, and Evergreen have take-home computers, which makes staying up to date easier, but, Spolar says, it’s hard to provide “robust enough” handouts for elementary school students.

 In the Evergreen district, which includes 37 schools and about 26,000 students, only one school is still excluding students.
 Most classes just had one or two kids missing, so the difference wasn’t noticeable as winter-related colds and other illnesses can keep them out during this season anyway, according to Spolar.